brunojoenk/goldenraspberryawards/README.md

 #### Observation
 - There are no unit tests because the challenge request it (the challenge requested only integration test).
-- There are two branches.
-In branch upgrade-to-java-18 I made the upgrade java version and apply new resources of new version.
-In branch turn-async, I made some tests with CompletebleFuture.
+- There are more two branches:
+   - In 'branch upgrade-to-java-18' I made the upgrade java version and apply new resources of new version.
+   - In branch 'turn-async', I made some tests with CompletebleFuture.